 Pret A Mouse … on the house!

 Many examples of continued issues even after the customers deaths became public, and Pret’s “promise” to implement “meaningful” change are the opposite of what is listed further down below.
-I stopped adding in December 2018 as this is getting too much, but the issues continue.
+I stopped adding in December 2018 but only added a few recent examples as this is getting too much, but the issues continue.

 Another customer hospitalized, Pret sent flowers and a £20 voucher and did not react for a day to this Tweet until being prompted again: